mrthomware/1.Projects/Simple_Calculator_Project/Simple_Calculator_Project_PM/3.Tasks/Task [ID or Name].md

 ---

 These detailed task overviews provide a comprehensive picture of each key task in the Simple Calculator Project, helping to ensure clarity, accountability, and smooth project execution.
-If you need any further adjustments or additional tasks, feel free to ask!